daljit46/mrtrix3-ci-test/cmake-instructions.md

         $ cmake -B build mrtrix3

     If all the required dependencies are installed, `CMake` should correctly configure the project.
-    It's highly recommended that you use `Ninja` and `ccache` (or `sccache`) to configure the project, to do this run `cmake -G Ninja -D CMAKE_CXX_COMPILER_LAUNCHER=ccache -B build mrtrix3` instead of second step above.
+    It's **highly** recommended that you use `Ninja` and `ccache` (or `sccache`) to configure the project, to do this run `cmake -G Ninja -B build mrtrix3` instead of second step above.
 This will provide you faster compilations speeds.
 You can install `Ninja` and `ccache` using your system's package manager (e.g. `brew install ninja ccache` or `apt install ninja ccache`).
+    The project will automatically detect if `ccache` (or `sccache`) is installed on your system.
+You can also specify your own custom compiler caching tool by setting the `CACHE_OPTION` variable
+    (by specifying `-DCACHE_OPTION=custom_cache_tool`).

     If you wish, we provide some default CMake presets that automatically configure the project using predefined settings.
-You can view the list of available presets in [CMakePresets.json](https://github.com/MRtrix3/mrtrix3/blob/cmake_experimental_shared/CMakePresets.json).
+You can view the list of available presets in [CMakePresets.json](https://github.com/MRtrix3/mrtrix3/blob/cmake_experimental_shared/CMakePresets.json) or run `cmake --list-presets` in the source directory.
 To configure the project using a given preset run

         $ cmake --preset name_of_configure_preset